leveris133t/API-docs/jumio/jumio.md

 # IB JUMIO

-The **jumio service** is responsible for verifing the user´s identity, verifying their address and extracting information from the uploaded files.
+The **Jumio service** is responsible for verifing the user´s identity, verifying their address and extracting information from the uploaded files.

 The [Jumio](https://github.com/Jumio/implementation-guides) frameworks are: